COAGADEX Replaces Exactly What’s Missing—Factor X

 - Usually taken at home.

-Surgical: COAGADEX is given with surgery.
+Surgical: COAGADEX may be given with surgery.

 - Often given in a hospital or clinic.